schmulteprojekte/acadeo-overlord/README.md

 ```

 ## Notes
-- the initally provided json schema from the first Langfuse prompt is used throughout a chat
 - every chat will have its own session id used to connect messages in the Langfuse UI
+- the initally provided system prompt json schema from the first Langfuse prompt is used throughout a chat